Palanga: History

 Following the Lithuanian press ban of 1864, Palanga became an important location for the smuggling of Lithuanian publications from the west.
 The Rev. Marcijonas Jurgaitis, physician Liudas Vaineikis, and notary Jonas Kentra, played significant roles in this activity.
 After Kentra obtained official permission, a public performance featuring the comedy, America in the Bathhouse (Amerika pirtyje), was performed in the Lithuanian language.
 This had previously not been permitted.
 However, later the Tsarist authorities deported Vaineikis and twenty-five other people to Siberia in 1901.

 In 1919, after the breakup of the Russian Empire, Palanga temporarily became a part of Latvia, like the rest of the Courland Governorate.
+Since this time, Palanga (together with some other areas) was part of territorial dispute with Latvia.
+After unsuccessful negotiations it was decided to invoke an international arbitration.
 In 1921, after Lithuanian exchange of its Aknysta town, Brunava Parish and some other villages with Latvia, Palanga was peacefully transferred to Lithuania following a Lithuanian-Latvian treaty and giving Lithuania access to the sea.
 In 1926, there was still a significant Latvian minority.
 A popular among Lithuanians saying of the event at the time was "we exchanged our land with out land".

 During World War II, the town was occupied by the Soviet Union from 1940, then by Nazi Germany from 1941, then again by the Soviet Union from 1944.

 Before World War II, nearly half the population of the town was Jewish.
 The production of decorative objects and jewellery made from amber found on the seashore, for which Palanga is famous, was formerly a Jewish industry.
 Many Jews also earned their livelihood by providing various services for summer vacationers.
 Between the world wars Jews were active in local government, serving on the city council as mayor or deputy mayor.
 The deteriorating economy resulting from antisemitism caused many to immigrate to South Africa, the United States, and Palestine.
 Soon after the outbreak of the German-Soviet war on June 22, 1941, Palanga was occupied by the Germans and all the Jews were concentrated at the bus station.
-The males aged 13 and above were taken outside the town and murdered in pits they were forced to dig.
+The males aged 13 and above were taken outside the town and were forced to dig pits that they were later shot into, in total 111 were killed.
 The women and children were held for a month in the synagogue, and then executed.

 The Tiškevičiai Palace's park was converted into a botanical garden in 1960.
 Today it contains two hundred different types of trees and shrubs, including an oak tree planted by President Antanas Smetona.
 The palace, now the Palanga Amber Museum, has an extensive collection of amber jewellery and other artifacts.
 Symphonic concerts as well as other musical festivals and events take place in the summer, usually in the evening.